Employers care more about customers than employees: Worker survey

 ESG ratings from employees: Slow progress – but a greater sense of purpose

-Most employees give their employers positive marks for their performance on environmental, social and governance (ESG) issues, but the numbers are essentially unchanged from a year ago, suggesting progress has been slow:
+Most employees give their employers positive marks for their performance on environmental, social and governance (ESG) issues, but the numbers are similar or slightly more negative than a year ago, suggesting progress has been slow:

-- 71 percent agree their organization “performs strongly on social issues, such as health and safety or equity for women and people of colour,” down two percent.
+- 73 percent agree their organization “performs strongly on social issues, such as health and safety or equity for women and people of colour,” down three percent.

-- 58 percent agree their organization “performs strongly on environmental issues, such as reducing its negative impact on the climate,” up two percent.
+- 62 percent agree their organization “performs strongly on environmental issues, such as reducing its negative impact on the climate,” down two percent.

 The State of Social